AdamSobieski/Argumentation/README.md

 >
 > ```email
 > Mime-Version: 1.0
-> Content-Type: multipart/related; boundary="boundary-example-1"
+> Content-Type: multipart/related; boundary="boundary-example"
 >
-> --boundary-example-1
+> --boundary-example
 >
 > Content-Type: text/plain
 > Content-Language: en
 >
 > Bob Smith is a British citizen.
 Bob Smith was born in Bermuda.
 Attached is a copy of the birth certificate.
 People born in Bermuda are British citizens.
 >
-> --boundary-example-1
+> --boundary-example
 >
 > Content-Type: application/argument+xml
 > Content-Language: en